6.3. Application Information¶

 The Team Client will be prompt the user to confirm the server certificate hash the first time it connects.
 Once that value is locally saved, the Client will use it to verify each connection.
 If the Client receives a new certificate during the handshake, it will prompt the user.

 If your network has a proxy that decodes TLS traffic, then you need to add configure Cyber Triage to know about it.
-When configured, Cyber Triage will use the proxy certificate to validate the connection.
+When configured, Cyber Triage will use the proxy certificate to validate the connection with clients and the Collector.

-From the options panel, you can import the certificate used by the Proxy:
+From the Options Panel, you can import the certificate used by the Proxy in the “System” / “Certificate Info” section.